odrodrig/RAG-LLM-Service/codeengine-setup/README.md

 ### If code resides in public github and you want to manually deploy

-Use steps above, but leave out the steps to create the SSH key secret and use the normal repository syntax, i.e. `https://github.com/<org>>/<repo>`
+Use the steps above, but leave out the steps to create the SSH key secret and use the normal repository syntax, i.e. `https://github.com/<org>>/<repo>`

 ## Accessing the URL on Code Engine

 Wait for the build to complete.
-To access the URL go into the **Applications** page within the Code Engine Project, and click the **OpenURL** link next to the newly deployed `sequifi-app` application
+To access the URL go into the **Applications** page within the Code Engine Project, and click the **OpenURL** link next to the newly deployed `rag-app` application

 A quick sanity check with `<url>/docs` will take you to the swagger ui.
-To try the APIs from swagger, you will need to click the **Authorize** button at the topand add the value you set for RAG-APP-API-KEY in the environment variables
+To try the APIs from swagger, you will need to click the **Authorize** button at the top and add the value you set for RAG-APP-API-KEY in the environment variables